openmaptiles/openmaptiles/UPDATE.md

 #### Troubleshooting

-The output will simular to this:
+The output will be similar to this:

 ```
 [info] Importing #4889572 including changes till ....... +0000 UTC (1m13s behind)
 ```

-It will take some time to catch up on the latest changes, but the "time behind" so always decrease.
+It might take some time to catch up with the latest changes, but the "time behind" should always decrease.
 If it doesn't, you need to download a new extract our don't have enough system resources to keep-up with the changes.

 ### Import Change File